allgreed/kasprowicz.pro/content/about.md

 > I've been thinking about this stuff very seriously for over a decade, and I love that you're the first person who's really let me implement it.
 > ~ [Sean Coates on Matter's privacy approach](https://seancoates.com/blogs/matter-and-privacy)

+> When I let go of what I am, I become what I might be.
+> ~ Lao Tzu